 - To a medium bowl add the chickpea flour, salt, baking soda, garam masala, cumin seeds, turmeric, and chili powder.
-Mix and then add 1/4 cup water, then add 1 tablespoon of the water at a time just until you have a batter the consistency of heavy cream and it coats a spoon.
+Mix and then add 1/4 cup water.
+Adding 1 tablespoon of the water at a time just until you have a batter the consistency of heavy cream and it coats a spoon.

 - While the batter is resting, thinly slice the onion, grate the potato, and mix together in a large bowl with fresh cilantro, lemon juice, green chili, and ginger (if using).

 - Add the flour batter into the vegetables and mix well.
 Don’t let this mixture sit too long, or the liquid from the onions and potatoes will seep out, and your batter will become watery.

 - Line a baking tray with paper towels.

 - Test that your oil has come to 350°F (180°C) with a thermometer, or until a bit of the batter pops up to the surface immediately and is frying nicely.